whitehatguy/fhir.cerner.com/content/dstu2/document-reference.md

   - must include both a system and a code. (e.g. `&type=http://loinc.org|34133-9`)

 - The `start` and `end` parameters:
-  - must be a valid [dateTime] with a time and either no or the `eq` prefix.
+  - must be a valid [dateTime] with a time and prefixed with either `eq` or nothing.

 ### Response